MN STATE DISTRICT COURT CIVIL PRACTICE DESKBOOK - LINKEDLAW

 Introduction; Purpose of Rule 68; Making an Offer; Accepting an Offer; Cost-Shifting; History of Rule 68; Appendix A – Rule 68.01 Text with Annotations; Appendix B – Rule 68.02 Text with Annotations; Appendix C – Rule 68.03 Text with Annotations; Appendix D – Rule 68.04 Text with Annotations; Appendix E – Sample Rule 68 Offer

-– Daniel J. Singel, Brian J. Kluk, Alan P. King & Matthew G. Nelson
+– Daniel J. Singel, Brian J. Kluk, Alan P. King, Danielle Wolf & Matthew G. Nelson

 CHAPTER 16